6 Reasons Why Your Gas or Electric Oven Isn't Heating

 5. Your Oven Needs to Be Calibrated

-If your oven is not at proper temperature, it may need to be calibrated.
+If your oven is not at a proper temperature, it may need to be calibrated.
 This can also help with ovens that run too hot.

 - The calibration dial will be located on the back of your temperature knob or down at the bottom of the small shaft.
 You should be able to see an adjustment screw on the dial.
 This screw is where you can adjust the temperature.
 To increase the temperature of the oven, turn the screw counterclockwise.
 To decrease the oven temperature, turn the screw counterclockwise.
 In most ovens, a half of a turn should increase/decrease the oven temperature by 25 degrees.